jmandel/smart-launcher-v2/README.md

 3. Execute `npm run cert`
 Then (re)start the server and it will use the new keys.

+## Local SMART + HAPI Stack
+For a turnkey local deployment with a HAPI FHIR R4 backend, daily reset script, and sample patient fixtures, follow the instructions in `docs/local-deployment.md`.
+Engineering notes that cover the supporting scripts, data workflow, and Docker configuration live in `docs/local-stack-overview.md`.

 ## Using Docker
 The launcher is also available as a Docker image.
 To use that simply run
 ```